iandunn/wordcamp-seattle-2019/readme.md

 This is a static version of the [WordCamp Seattle 2019](https://2019.seattle.wordcamp.org) site, to make it easy to collaborate on the content and custom CSS before the site is launched.
 This avoids having to share database dumps, or setup a shared remote staging site.

+If you're starting from scratch, the `Alternative Approach` described below might work better than the one described here.

 ### Development

 #### Setup this repo locally